-In addition, Moorhead is a college town.
-There are a lot of students in Moorhead attending college, and as a result Moorhead provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Moorhead is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Moorhead enrolled in college, Moorhead has a number of services, amenities and opportunities geared towards the needs and activities of students.

-The per capita income in Moorhead in 2010 was $23,436, which is lower middle income relative to Minnesota, and middle income relative to the rest of the US.
-This equates to an annual income of $93,744 for a family of four.
+The per capita income in Moorhead in 2010 was $26,074, which is middle income relative to Minnesota and the nation.
+This equates to an annual income of $104,296 for a family of four.
 However, Moorhead contains both very wealthy and poor people as well.

+Moorhead is a somewhat ethnically-diverse city.
 The people who call Moorhead home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Moorhead residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Moorhead include German, Swedish, Irish, and English.
+Important ancestries of people in Moorhead include German, Norwegian, Irish, Swedish, and English.